karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/model_training/README.md

 # 2-stage classification

 ## Input
-* 2_stage dataframe from feature_significance.py file where rows are epochs and columns are features, labels, and subjectID.
+* '2_stages.csv' file from [feature_significance.ipynb](https://github.com/kmarkoveth/PPG/blob/main/feature_extractionand_significance/feature_significance.ipynb), which is a dataframe where rows are epochs and columns are features, labels, and subjectID.

 ## Correlation Analysis
 We start by performing a correlation analysis on the dataset to identify and remove highly correlated features.
 The steps include: